MonBoza/Factory.Solution/README.md

 3. Open the project in your favorite code editor.

-4. Within the production directory `HairSalon`, create new file called `appsettings.json`
+4. Within the production directory `Factory`, create new file called `appsettings.json`

 5. Make sure appsettings.json is added to the .gitignore file and it is added to the repository before pushing with your personal information.